crys-cross/ethernaut-attacks/README.md

 ### 6 - Token

 - attackToken.ts - scripts
 - Change the Token level address to your instance.
-Run attackToken.ts with (yarn hardhat scripts/attackFallback.ts) to run it and wait for it to pass.
+Run attackToken.ts with (yarn hardhat scripts/attackToken.ts) to run it and wait for it to pass.

 ### 7 - Delegation

 - TODO: Fix error
 -   attackDelegation.ts -scripts
--   Run attackDelegation.ts using (yarn hardhat run scripts/attackTelephone.ts) to attack and wait for it to pass.
+-   Run attackDelegation.ts using (yarn hardhat run scripts/attackDelegation.ts) to attack and wait for it to pass.

 ### 8 - Force

 -   AttackForce.sol - contracts
 -   deployAttackForce.ts - deploy
 -   attackForce.ts -scripts
--   Deploy AttackForce.sol at goerli network with deployAttackForce.ts and run attackForce.ts using (yarn hardhat run scripts/attackTelephone.ts) to attack and wait for it to pass.
+-   Deploy AttackForce.sol at goerli network with deployAttackForce.ts and run attackForce.ts using (yarn hardhat run scripts/attackForce.ts) to attack and wait for it to pass.

 ### 9 - Vault

+-   attackVault.ts -scripts
+-   Run attackVault.ts using (yarn hardhat run scripts/attackVault.ts) to attack and wait for it to pass.

 ### 10 - King